utm-cssc/website/content/docs/unit-testing.md

 ## Why are Unit Tests important?

-The purpose of Unit Tests are to validate that each unit of the software performs as designed.
-When working on a large project, there is the potential chance of creating side effects where other components can cause an unexpected behaviour.
+The purpose of Unit Tests are to validate that each component of the software performs as designed.
+When working on a large scale project, there is the potential chance of creating side effects where other components can cause an unexpected behaviour.

 ## Getting started

-<grid-1-x-2 title="Quick start to unit testing!" img-src="https://res.cloudinary.com/practicaldev/image/fetch/s--glpQtpEZ--/c_imagga_scale,f_auto,fl_progressive,h_420,q_auto,w_1000/https://thepracticaldev.s3.amazonaws.com/i/lkqogyvxhgxdkajirreg.png" link="https://www.vuemastery.com/courses/unit-testing/what-to-test/" desc="Learn how to write tests for your components!" button="Check it out!"></grid-1-x-2>
+<grid-1-x-2 title="A quick start to unit testing!" img-src="https://res.cloudinary.com/practicaldev/image/fetch/s--glpQtpEZ--/c_imagga_scale,f_auto,fl_progressive,h_420,q_auto,w_1000/https://thepracticaldev.s3.amazonaws.com/i/lkqogyvxhgxdkajirreg.png" link="https://www.vuemastery.com/courses/unit-testing/what-to-test/" desc="Learn how to write tests for your components!" button="Check it out!"></grid-1-x-2>

 ## Unit Test structure

-All test files should belong under **components/tests** and should be named as **[component].spec.js**
+All test files should belong under **/components/tests** and should be named as **[component].spec.js**

 | Function Name | About                                                    |